The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Introduction

 \subsection{The structure of the paper}

 In Section \ref{S:Prelim}, we give a brief review of the necessary definitions and collect some standard facts which we are going to need from the literature.
 In Section \ref{S:GroupsWithPCover}, we introduce the category of groups with a Polish cover.
 In Section \ref{S:Ulam}, we develop a general Ulam stability framework for groups with a Polish cover and prove Theorem \ref{Theorem:main2}, which is our main technical tool for analyzing the definable content of $\mathrm{Ext}(-,-)$ and $\mathrm{lim}^{1}(-)$.
 In Section \ref{Section:towers}, we analyze the definable content of $\mathrm{lim}^{1}(-)$, a functor playing an essential bookkeeping role in many computations in algebraic topology and constructions in homological algebra.
 In Section \ref{Section:locally-profinite}, we apply the rigidity results from Sections \ref{S:Ulam} and \ref{Section:towers} in the special case of profinite completions of $\mathbb{Z}^d$.
 We also establish a lifting property for actions on the quotients of such completions, which will play a crucial role in Section \ref{S:Ext}.
 In Section \ref{S:Ext}, we analyze the definable content of $\mathrm{Ext}(-,-)$ and prove Theorem \ref{Theorem:main1}.
+We also compute the \emph{abstract} group-isomorphism-type of the quotient $\hat{\mathbb{Z}}^d/\mathbb{Z}^d$ for an arbitrary profinite completion $\hat{\mathbb{Z}}^d$ of $\mathbb{Z}^d$.
+This will show how much information may be lost by neglecting the definable data about $\hat{\mathbb{Z}}^d/\mathbb{Z}^d$ contained in its Polish cover.
 In Section \ref{S:ActionsCocycleRig}, we use cocycle superrigidity methods to study the Borel complexity of the action $\mathrm{\mathrm{Aut} }( \Lambda)\curvearrowright\mathrm{Ext}( \Lambda,\mathbb{Z})$, and conclude with the proof of Theorem \ref{Theorem:main3}.
-In an appendix, we then compute the \emph{abstract} group-isomorphism-type of the quotient $\hat{\mathbb{Z}}^d/\mathbb{Z}^d$ for an arbitrary profinite completion $\hat{\mathbb{Z}}^d$ of $\mathbb{Z}^d$.
-This will show how much information may be lost by neglecting the definable data about $\hat{\mathbb{Z}}^d/\mathbb{Z}^d$ contained in its Polish cover.